 Outside of the academia, I enjoy being outdoors and playing sports, like ultimate frisbee.
 I ran cross-country in high school, and continue to run long distance today as a hobby.
 Additionally, I like to hang out with friends, whether its shopping, watching movies, or just chatting.

-University of Michigan-Ann Arbor - BSE, Chemical Engineering
+Undergraduate Degree: University of Michigan-Ann Arbor - Bachelors, Chemical Engineering

 What is your teaching philosophy?

 My teaching philosophy is to be patient with the students, and allow the students to find ways for themselves to understand the concepts taught.
 It takes a different amount of time for different students to process certain information.
 The best way is to be patient and guide them along the way until they understand.

 What might you do in a typical first session with a student?

 A typical first session with a student would be a normal talk with the student to gauge what level of understanding they have in the certain subject, see what they are confused with, and determine what kind of activities and guidance I can provide to help them learn better and advance.